Hirium | Blog

 From relying on gut instinct over data to overlooking cultural fit, these hiring missteps can lead to high turnover, poor performance, and a toxic work environment.
 But the good news?
 These mistakes are avoidable.
 In this guide, we’ll uncover nine of the most costly hiring errors—and, more importantly, show you exactly how to prevent them.

-Uncover Hiring mistakes and How to avoid them
+Uncover Hiring Mistakes and How to avoid them

 Rushing the Hiring Process